joeyparrish/pokeheim/testing-script.md

 1. Disable PVP
 1. Check that you _can_ mount the saddled greydwarf
 1. Check that you _can_ saddle the unsaddled greydwarf
-1. Use debug command "tutorialreset"
+1. Use debug command "resettutorial swimming"
 1. Saddle something
 1. Jump in the water (yourself)
 1. Check that no swimming tutorial is given
 1. Get back to land
-1. Use debug command "tutorialreset"
+1. Use debug command "resettutorial swimming"
 1. Jump in the water again
 1. Check that a swimming tutorial is given